Orb and Sceptre: Reception

 Walton struggled to find inspiration for the piece, and during its composition he thought it would not be as good as Crown Imperial.
 He later convinced himself that it was not inferior to its predecessor.
 His biographer Michael Kennedy disagrees, feeling that Orb and Sceptre lacks as fine a central tune and such "vigorous panache" in the fast outer sections as those of Crown Imperial.
 The Times found the work joyous and youthful, with, in the trio:

+Arrangements

-ArrangementsOrb and Sceptre has been arranged for organ by Sir William McKie, for piano and for small orchestra, both by Roy Douglas, and for military band.
+Orb and Sceptre has been arranged for organ by Sir William McKie, for piano and for small orchestra, both by Roy Douglas, and for military band.